Tom Cruise: Management of United Artists

-In November 2006, Cruise and Paula Wagner announced that they had taken over the film studio United Artists.
-Cruise acts as a producer and star in films for United Artists, while Wagner serves as UA's chief executive.
+In November 2006, Cruise and Paula Wagner announced that they had taken over the film studio United Artists (UA).
+Cruise acted as a producer and starred in films for UA, while Wagner served as UA's chief executive.
 Production began in 2007 of Valkyrie, a thriller based on the July 20, 1944, assassination attempt against Adolf Hitler.
-The film was acquired in March 2007 by United Artists.
+The film was acquired in March 2007 by UA.
 On March 21, 2007, Cruise signed to play Claus von Stauffenberg, the protagonist.
-This project marked the second production to be greenlighted since Cruise and Wagner took control of United Artists.
+This project marked the second production to be greenlighted since Cruise and Wagner took control of UA.
 The first was its inaugural film, Lions for Lambs, directed by Robert Redford and starring Redford, Meryl Streep and Cruise.
-Lambs was released on November 9, 2007, opening to unimpressive box office revenue and critical reception.

-In August 2008, Wagner stepped down from her position at United Artists; she retains her stake in UA, which combined with Cruise's share amounts to 30 percent of the studio.
+In August 2008, Wagner stepped down from her position at UA; she retained her stake in UA, which combined with Cruise's share amounted to 30% of the studio.

+Return to Paramount

+Cruise began working with Paramount again as a producer and star with Mission: Impossible – Ghost Protocol, without Wagner, which was a critical and commercial success.
+He and Wagner would collaborate for the final time on the modestly successful Jack Reacher series, also for Paramount.

+Move to Warner Bros.
+Discovery

+In January 2024, it was announced that his production company was forming a new strategic partnership with Warner Bros.
+Discovery to develop and produce original and franchise films.

+Acting credits and accolades

+In 2006, Premiere ranked Cruise as Hollywood's most powerful actor, as Cruise came in at number 13 on the magazine's 2006 Power List, being the highest ranked actor.
+The same year, Forbes magazine ranked him as the world's most powerful celebrity.
+The founder of CinemaScore in 2016 cited Cruise and Leonardo DiCaprio as the "two stars, it doesn't matter how bad the film is, they can pull [the box office] up."
+October 10, 2006, was declared "Tom Cruise Day" in Japan; the Japan Memorial Day Association said that he was awarded with a special day because of "his love for and close association with Japan."